-We have assembled a group of palliative care experts from across Canada and Europe.
-They will be sharing their views on how to rethink their disciplines of the palliative care matrix.
+We assembled a group of end of life care experts from across Canada, the USA, the UK, and Australia.
+They shared their expertise and experience on how to rethink their disciplines of the palliative care matrix.

 Please see below for our speakers' backgrounds: